poudelmadhav/takehiromouri.github.io/_posts/2016-2-20-5-tips-for-beginners-to-write-better-ruby-code-instantly.md

 </p>

 {% highlight ruby %}
-unless current_user.is_male?
+unless current_user.is_legal?
-  puts "I'm a woman"
+  puts "I can't buy alcohol"
 end
 {% endhighlight %}

 <p>
   This sounds closer to English and is far more readable.
-Instead of "If current user is not a male, do this", it takes a little less mental energy if I were to say "Unless current user is a male, do this".
+Instead of "If current user is not legal, do this", it takes a little less mental energy if I were to say "Unless current user is legal, do this".
 </p>

 <p>